 Advanced Placement (AP): If you complete AP examinations with a grade of 4 or 5, you may be considered for transfer credit.
 If results are not already on your transcript, the College Board should send a copy of the results directly to the Office of Admissions as soon as possible.

 International Baccalaureate (IB): If you complete IB courses at the Higher Level with a grade of 5 or better, you may be considered for transfer credit.
 If results are not already on your transcript, the International Baccalaureate should send a copy of the final results directly to the Office of Admissions as soon as possible.

 English translations by a certified translator of transcripts, certificates and course descriptions are required if they are not in English or French.

-If you have completed course work under another educational system such as the GCE or the Baccalauréat français, you may be eligible for transfer credit.
-For more information, visit the transfer credit website.
+If you have completed course work under another educational system such as the General Certificate of Education or the Baccalauréat français, you may be eligible for transfer credit.

 Visit the Campuses

 Admissions Client Services

 Bennett Centre for Student Services